-- 3(b)(4)a. and is subsequently determined to contain a discrete communication as to which the sender and all intended recipients are reasonably believed to be located in the United States will be handled in accordance with Section 5 below. - (b) (U//FOUO) Any information moved or copied from the segregated repository into repositories more generally accessible to NSA analysts will be handled in accordance with subsection 3(b)(4)b. below and the other applicable provisions of these procedures. - (c) (U//FOUO) Any information moved or copied from the segregated repository into repositories more generally accessible to NSA analysts will be marked, tagged, or otherwise identified as having been previously segregated pursuant to subsection 3(b)(4)a. - 3.
-(TS//SI//NF) Internet transactions that are not identified and segregated pursuant to subsection 3(b)(4)a. will be handled in accordance with subsection 3(b)(4)b. below and the other applicable provisions of these procedures. - b.
-(U) NSA analysts seeking to use (for example, in a FISA application, intelligence report, or section 702 targeting) a discrete communication within an Internet transaction that contains multiple discrete communications will assess whether the discrete communication: 1) is a communication as to which the sender and all intended recipients are located in the United States; and 2) is to, from, or about a tasked selector, or otherwise contains foreign intelligence information. - 1.
-(TS//SI/NF) If an NSA analyst seeks to use a discrete communication within an Internet transaction that contains multiple discrete communications, the analyst will first perform checks to determine the locations of the sender and intended recipients of that discrete communication to the extent reasonably necessary to determine whether the sender and all intended recipients of that communication are located in the United States.
+- (a) (TS//SI/NF) Any information contained in a segregated Internet transaction (including metadata) may not be moved or copied from the segregated repository or otherwise used for foreign intelligence purposes unless it has been determined that the transaction does not contain any discrete communication as to which the sender and all intended recipients are reasonably believed to be located in the United States.
+Any Internet transaction that is identified and segregated pursuant to subsection 3(b)(4)a and is subsequently determined to contain a discrete communication as to which the sender and all intended recipients are reasonably believed to be located in the United States will be handled in accordance with Section 5 below. - (b) (U/TOUO) Any information moved or copied from the segregated repository into repositories more generally accessible to NSA analysts will be handled in accordance with subsection 3(b)(4)b below and the other applicable provisions of these procedures. - (c) (U//FOUO)- Any information moved or copied from the segregated repository into repositories more generally accessible to NSA analysts will be marked, tagged, or otherwise identified as having been previously segregated pursuant to subsection 3(b)(4)a. - (TS//SL/NP) Internet transactions that are not identified and segregated pursuant to subsection 3(b)(4)a will be handled in accordance with subsection 3(b)(4)b below and the other applicable provisions of these procedures. - b.
+(U) NSA analysts seeking to use (for example, in a FISA application, intelligence report, or section 702 targeting) a discrete communication within an Internet transaction that contains multiple discrete communications will assess whether the discrete communication: 1) is a communication as to which the sender and all intended recipients are located in the United States; and 2) is to, from, or about a tasked selector, or otherwise contains foreign intelligence information. - (TS//SI//NF)- If an NSA analyst seeks to use a discrete communication within an Internet transaction that contains multiple discrete communications, the analyst will first perform checks to determine the locations of the sender and intended recipients of that discrete communication to the extent reasonably necessary to determine whether the sender and all intended recipients of that communication are located in the United States.
 If an analyst determines that the sender and all intended recipients of a discrete communication within an Internet transaction are located in the United States, the Internet transaction will be handled in accordance with Section 5 below. - 2.
-(U) If an NSA analyst seeks to use a discrete communication within an Internet transaction that contains multiple discrete communications, the analyst will assess whether the discrete communication is to, from, or about a tasked selector, or otherwise contains foreign intelligence information. - (a) (U) If the discrete communication is to, from, or about a tasked selector, any U.S. person information in that communication will be handled in accordance with the applicable provisions of these procedures.
+(U) If an NSA analyst seeks to use a discrete communication within an Internet transaction that contains multiple discrete communications, the analyst will assess whether the discrete communication is to, from, or about a tasked selector, or otherwise contains foreign intelligence information.